 How long have you had migraine and what type of migraine do you have?

-For 52 years, I get aura migraine.
+For 52 years, I get aura migraines.

 How does migraine disease impact your life?